GuyRayOv/Spotify/README.md

 ## ⚙️ Notebook Workflow

-Notebooks are **cascading each other** — Notebook *N* executes notebook *N-1* first and loads its serialized output (*N-1.pkl*).
-The first notebook, 'notebooks/1_spotify_dataprep.ipynb', starts its execution by downloading the Spotify dataset from Kaggle's webseite.
+Notebooks are **cascading each other** — Notebook *N* executes notebook *N-1* first and loads its serialized output (*N-1.pkl*). he workflow begins with the first notebook: 'notebooks/1_spotify_dataprep.ipynb', which downloads the Spotify dataset from Kaggle.

 Each stage can also be run independently.
 This behavior is controlled with the `chain_df` flag in `src/config.json`, the centralized configuration file that defines all global parameters.
 Including: